 How can I make prayer requests and offerings?

-You can make an offering in honor of those who are ill, recently passed away, or for any challenge you face or aspiration you have for the world.
+You can make an offering in honor of those who are ill, recently passed away, or for any challenge you or others face, or aspiration you have for the world.
 These prayer requests and aspirations will be shared with our Nalandabodhi teachers and sangha participating in the Drupchen, as well as those participating in related Tara Practice at our centers and study groups around the world.
 As an act of generosity and auspicious connection, it is a time-honored practice to make a monetary offering to accompany a prayer request.
 A suggested minimum donation is $10.

 Making offerings to sponsor a Drupchen creates a connection to the practice that enables us to accumulate merit and dispel obstacles, even if we are not able to personally attend.
 Your donation will provide the offerings of candles, flowers, and food; make the necessary preparations for the ritual ceremonies; provide offerings to our teachers in gratitude for sharing this practice with all of us; and support the ongoing dharma activities of Dzogchen Ponlop Rinpoche and our Nalandabodhi sangha.